arnaudleclerc/ng-azure-maps/projects/ng-azure-maps/README.md

 ### Heatmap layers

-A heatmap layer can be added using the `heatmap-layer` directive.
+A heatmap layer can be added using the `map-heatmap-layer` directive.
 The id of the data source to display on the layer can be specified on the `dataSourceId` binding on the directive.

 For more information on the customization of the layer, please refer to the [Azure Maps Documentation](https://docs.microsoft.com/en-us/azure/azure-maps/map-add-heat-map-layer).